1. What is the vision and purpose for Harvest?

 We believe that even on “our” worst day... there is a God who is worthy of worship and celebration.
 Our music style revolves around celebrating Christ and His work in our lives.
 You can expect a lot of the music to be upbeat with a mixture of contemporary praise and hymns that focus on Christ.

 6. What does ministry to children look like on a Sunday morning?

 We currently have space to minister effectively to children from birth to fifth grade during our 9am service.
 Jesus said, let the children come to me – we are with Jesus.
 Jesus placed a high value on children and so do we.

 *We take ministry to children seriously, all of our children and youth ministry volunteers are screened through a National Background Check.

 7. Do you have a youth ministry?

 Yes, we have a youth ministry for students 6th grade-12th grade.
-We meet Sunday night 6pm-8pm at the Selah Civic Center located at 216 S 1st St, Selah.
+During the school year we meet Wednesday nights 7pm-8:30pm at our Ministry Location (112 N. Wenas).
 We believe a lot of life-change happens during these years and are all about making young lives count for eternity.
 (Note: our summer location & times will be different.
-Check our facebook page or Youth Ministry page for updates).
+Check our Facebook page or Youth Ministry page for updates).

 8. Is Harvest part of a denomination?

 Harvest is not a part of a denomination (a governing structure, which provides oversight to particular churches).
 We consider ourselves non-denominational but not isolationists.
 Harvest does have some strategic relationships/partnerships to see the cause of Christ advanced more effectively both locally and globally.